-- Grades & elevations

-- Vertical curvature (PI station & elevation, length)

-- Bridge clearance envelopes

-- c.
-Cross sections in accordance with Roadway Design Manual. - d.
+- Grades & elevations - Vertical curvature (PI station & elevation, length) - Bridge clearance envelopes - c.
+Cross sections for I-20 mainline, Ramps, and US 1 in accordance with Roadway Design Manual. - d.
 Special emphasis details (where needed to clearly demonstrate understanding and approach isolated locations such as ramp ties, wall types, etc.) - e.
-Right of Way data sheet containing tract number, TMS number, total tract acres, obtain acres, remainder acres, and a remarks section which includes the following: - Removal, demolition, and relocation items - Changes in access - Changes in economic vitality - Changes to internal circulation - 4.
+Right of Way data sheets (to be scored under Section 2 of the Technical Proposal Narrative)-containing tract number, TMS number, total tract acres, obtain acres, remainder acres, and a remarks section which includes the following: - Removal, demolition, and relocation items - Changes in access - Changes in economic vitality - Changes to internal circulation - 5.
 Provide Conceptual Maintenance of Traffic Plans (20 points).
 The plans shall depict the number of construction stages and a staging narrative within those plans to include duration of each stage.
 The plans may be color coded and can be provided on roll plots at 1" = 200' on 36" width x 8' length sheets fort the entire projects limits including interchanges, as applicable.
 Plan scale and detail for critical areas shall be appropriate for demonstrating transitions, directional flow, and all items below. - a.
 Plan for areas deemed critical by the design team for staging concerns.
 These areas may require cross sections for more detail. - b.
 Plan for access to the median work zone (ingress and egress). - c.
 Plan for maintaining ramp traffic. - d.
 Plan for maintaining positive temporary drainage during stages. - e.
-Plan for placing girders over the interstate. - f.
-Plan for notifying the traveling public of upcoming stages. - 5.
-Provide Conceptual Bridge Plans which shall consist of the following (20 points).
+Plan for placing girders over the interstate.

+- f.
+Plan for notifying the traveling public of upcoming stages. - 6.
+Provide Conceptual Bridge Plans which shall consist of the following (10 20 points).